stickerdaniel/notion-avatar-svelte/README.md

 ---

-**Note**: This project is not affiliated with Notion.
+This project is not affiliated with Notion.
 The avatar style is inspired by Notion's UI.